rabe42/vue-electron-template/readme.md

 <https://vuejs.org/>

 ### webpack ###
-To use .vue files, it is higly recommendet to use webpack.
+To use .vue files, it seems to be higly recommendet to use webpack.
 Webpack allows to put virtually everything into one file for web applications.
 I expected that this is also a good decision for electron applications.
 Unfortunately this is not true!

 Webpack is really hard to understand and even worse documented, when it comes to the loading of fonts.

-This is why I had to buy a book, to master it.
-The explanations on the first pages, accelerate the adoption for somebody, who was already on the `make, ant, maven, gradle, grunt and gulp` path.
+Even the book, I bought is not really up to help to understand if problems occurs.

 <https://webpack.js.org/>